awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

 ### To deploy your application revision \(console\)<a name="tutorials-wordpress-deploy-application-create-deployment-console"></a>

-1. Before you use the AWS CodeDeploy console to deploy your application revision, you need a service role ARN\.
+1. Before you use the CodeDeploy console to deploy your application revision, you need a service role ARN\.
 A service role is an IAM role that gives a service permission to act on your behalf\.
-In this case, the service role gives AWS CodeDeploy permission to access your Amazon EC2 instances to expand \(read\) their Amazon EC2 instance tags\.
+In this case, the service role gives CodeDeploy permission to access your Amazon EC2 instances to expand \(read\) their Amazon EC2 instance tags\.

    You should have already followed the instructions in [Create a Service Role \(Console\) ](getting-started-create-service-role.md#getting-started-create-service-role-console) to create a service role\.
 To get the ARN of the service role, see [Get the Service Role ARN \(Console\) ](getting-started-create-service-role.md#getting-started-get-service-role-console)\.

-1. Now that you have the ARN, use the AWS CodeDeploy console to deploy your application revision:
+1. Now that you have the ARN, use the CodeDeploy console to deploy your application revision:

-   Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+   Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.